Commission

 Andrew Merritt (Something & Son), Intertidal Allotment, 2022.

-Intertidal Allotment is long-term project by Andrew Merritt, one half of the artist duo Something & Son, creating a functional artwork that helps sustain communities and ecosystems for the long term.
+Intertidal Allotment is long-term project by Andrew Merritt, one half of the artist duo Something & Son, creating a functional artwork and new community allotment on the north coast of Sheppey.

 Our spring programme invites people to come together and imagine the possibilities for a new community allotment on Sheppey.